JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 ## Introduction

 (This introduction is mainly for non-coders.
-If you're familiar with good coding practices, you may want to skip to the "Nodes within Nodes" section.)
+If you're familiar with good coding practices, you may want to skip to the next section.)

 Programmers tend to avoid large blocks of code.
 Instead, they prefer to separate it into smaller functions.
 See the following pseudocode: